erdietri/network_automation_tutorial/README.md

 When you can connect computers so that they can talk to one another, that's a network.

-There are many rules for how computers can get information from one another, and there are many tech devices in between to facilitate that communication; the intricacy and complexity of designing, maintaining, and troubleshooting this is why network engineering exists.
+There are many rules for how computers can get information from one another, and there are many tech devices in between to facilitate that communication; the intricacy and complexity of designing, maintaining, and troubleshooting this communication is why network engineering exists.

 Interested in learning more?
 Cisco is a leader in networking and offers free courses through CiscoU: https://u.cisco.com/.